 Older kids can get a jump on preparing dinner by stirring up these miniature tuna casseroles.
-"Or serve them for brunch with fresh fruit, a tossed salad and rolls," recommends Marlene Pugh of Fort McMurray, Alberta.
+Or serve them for brunch with fresh fruit, a tossed salad and rolls. —Marlene Pugh, Fort McMurray, Alberta

-- 8 ounces medium egg noodles
+- 8 ounces uncooked medium egg noodles (about 4 cups)

-- 2 cups frozen peas and carrots
+- 2 cups frozen peas and carrots (about 10 ounces), thawed

 - 1 small onion, finely chopped

-- 2 cups (8 ounces) shredded cheddar cheese
+- 2 cups shredded cheddar cheese, divided

 - 1 can (12 ounces) evaporated milk